tomheaton/mcjty-website/www/docs/1.18/ep7.md

 ## Introduction

 In this tutorial we explain various ways that you can store data and also communicate that data to the client.
 We will cover world data, player capabilities, and networking.
-In addition we also cover a new way to make render overlays (HUD's)
+In addition, we also cover a new way to make render overlays (HUD's)

 ### Key Bindings